cpflueger/ProgrammingPackage_public/README.md

 # ProgrammingPackage_public
-This webpage describes the replication file for the minimum working example base on the paper Macroeconomic Drivers of Bond and Equity Risks (JPE, 2020).
-Specifically, with these codes, we want to replicate some results from the first calibration of the model presented in Tables 2, 3, and 4 of the paper.
-And also get some key variables that we can use to get some stock and bond moments.
+This webpage contains the replication file for the paper "Macroeconomic Drivers of Bond and Equity Risks" by John Campbell, Carolin Pflueger, and Luis Viceira (JPE, 2020).
+The main file is minimum_working_example.m.
+Detailed instructions and example are described in Manual_CPV2020.pdf.